awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/LocalConsoleLogin.png)

 **Note**
 We recommend changing the default password\.
-You do this by running the `passwd` command from the Gateway Console menu \(item 5 on the main menu\)\.
+You do this by running the `passwd` command from the local console menu \(item 5 on the main menu\)\.
 For information about how to run the command, see [Running Storage Gateway Commands on the Local Console](#MaintenanceGatewayConsole-common)\.
 You can also set your own password from the AWS Storage Gateway console\.
 For more information, see [Setting the Local Console Password from the Storage Gateway Console](#set-password)\.

 | To | See |